outsidesource/outsidesource-android-weather-interview/README.md

 ### To obtain location coordinates:
 Use the following API to retrieve longitude and latitude for a given zip or city

+### To obtain Weather Information:
+User the following API to retrieve the forecast for longitude and latitude

 url: `https://dark-sky.p.rapidapi.com`

 headers: